mrdavemorgan/lepgallery/readme.txt

 == Notes ==

-* In: ./wp-content/plugins/ungallery/ either create a symlink called "pics" to your picture directory (recommended) or copy/move/create a directory called pics there.
-Please note, if you back up your WordPress install, including your plugins directory, be aware your gallery may be included via the symlink.
+* WordPress running on a Windows server is not supported at this time.
 * To display a caption over a gallery, add a file named banner.txt to that directory with the desired text.
 The file can include plain text or html.
 If no banner.txt is found, the name of the directory used.
-* The top level directory is intended to have a larger, marquee picture displayed, so only one picture file should be placed in the "/pics/" directory.
-There is no limit on pictures in the subdirectories.
-This can be enabled/disabled in by updating the settings section at the top of ungallery.php.
+* The top level directory can optionally be used for a larger, marquee picture displayed.
+If chosen, load one picture file to the top level directory.
+This can be enabled/disabled using the UnGallery administration page.
-* To mark a gallery hidden, edit the /ungallery/hidden.txt file.
-If e.g., the content of hidden.txt is: "hidden", then any directories you create named "hidden", will not be visible via gallery browsing.
+* To mark a gallery hidden, enter a name for hidden galleries on the UnGallery administration page.
+Any directories you create named "hidden", will not be visible via normal gallery browsing.
+A direct link may be sent to provide access to hidden galleries.
-* If you'd like to modify the size of the marquee picture, browsing picture or the thumbnails, please edit /ungallery/ungallery.php.
-The options are noted near the top of the file.
-* To customize the gallery name that appears in the URL, update the $gallery = "gallery"; at the top of ungallery.php and create a blank WordPress of the same name.
+* All image sizes including thumbnails, selected image view, movies, marquee, and column layout are customizable.

 == License ==